suranjit231/Task-Management-MERN/README.md

 - **User Authentication**: Users can sign up, sign in, and sign out.
 - **Task Management**: Users can create, view, update, and delete tasks.
-- **User Roles**: There are two types of users - regular users and admin users.
 - **Search and Filter**: Users can search for tasks.

 ### User Authentication